barvian/thesis/index.md

 	{% endfor %}
 </ul>

 I found this step crucial when trying to establish a clear direction for the application's design.
 It was easy in the early stages of the design process to lose focus and plan for too many features, attempting to accommodate unrealistic use cases or planning for features I'd personally enjoy implementing, rather than ones users might like to see.
 By putting a face (albeit imaginary) to some exemplary users, I found it easier to establish a visual hierarchy for the application, prioritize certain features over others, and limit the number of overall screens to a bare minimum.
 It kept me slightly more motivated as well; having a list of users in mind kept me more enthused about the project than when I felt I was designing it exclusively for myself.
-I referred to these personas repeatedly through the rest of the design process.
+I referred to these personas repeatedly throughout the rest of the design process.

 #### Wireframes